Microsoft New Commerce Experience (NCE)

 How to increase revenue in your cloud business?

 5 quick tips to improve revenue with smarter and

 NCE first came into the picture in 2019, when Microsoft moved Azure into its new commerce platform and also announced that going forward there will be a gradual transition of all its offerings into the new platform.

-In simple terms, NCE is the key enabler of Microsoft’s strategy to offer a Per-Seat model for CSP offerings.
+In simple terms, NCE is the key enabler of Microsoft’s strategy to offer a Per-Seat model for MSP offerings.
 It is intended to streamline the purchase experiences of customers across diverse channels and for a range of cloud offerings from Microsoft.
-The world’s largest software maker also aims to equip CSP with the ability to offer better customization, tooling, and innovative services for customers through the new initiative while minimizing pricing complexities.
+The world’s largest software maker also aims to equip MSP with the ability to offer better customization, tooling, and innovative services for customers through the new initiative while minimizing pricing complexities.